 Camping really isn’t camping without a campfire.
 Bring your own or buy from us.

-For those who like to travel light we have three 5 metre pre-erected bell tents.
+For those who like to travel light we have four 5 metre pre-erected bell tents.
 Set in their own clearing within the orchard, each can accommodate 4 comfortably and is available to for weekend or midweek bookings.